stakater/developer-handbook/testing/testing.md

 * Doesn't work out of the box with OAuth/OpenID
 * Only support javascript language for test development
 * Only support Mocha & Chai framework
+* Cypress doesn't handle redirects, so it's mean if your application is redirects to some third party application for authentication then you are in a deep trouble.
+Such as you can't directly automate gmail & facebook login scenarios directly through cypress. you will have write some hooks or stub to achieve this but this is a daunting task

  **If you don't know what you're doing when it comes to building out a test automation framework, Cypress may be a good option**